 Excess is a way to limit incidents.
 When a small part of the costs is to be shouldered by the traveller, the travel insurance holder will be more careful while travelling which technically means, minimizing the chance of any untoward incidents.
 This factor will lead to a lower insurance price.

 It is also mandatory to have travel medical insurance to enter certain countries.
-Because travel insurances cost less than 100 euros per month, there is no need to consider whether to buy one.
+Because travel insurance costs less than 100 euros per month, there is no need to consider whether to buy one.
 You just need to select the best travel medical insurance which has the most suitable coverage according to your needs.

 Our Incidents During Journeys